skokhan/DataScienceCapstone/README.md

 <p>SpaceX advertises its Falcon 9 rocket launches at a cost of $62 million, while competitors charge upwards of $165 million.
 A significant portion of the savings stems from SpaceX's ability to reuse the first stage of its rockets.
 Therefore, if we can determine whether the first stage will successfully land, we can estimate the launch cost.
 This information would be valuable for any competing company wanting to bid against SpaceX for a rocket launch.</p>

-<p>In this capstone, you will take on the role of a Data Scientist for a new rocket company, SpaceY, that aims to compete with SpaceX, founded by billionaire industrialist Elon Musk.
-Your job will involve gathering information about SpaceX and creating dashboards for your team.
-Additionally, you will analyze if SpaceX will reuse the first stage.
-Instead of relying on traditional rocket science, you will train a machine learning model using public information to predict the likelihood of the first stage landing successfully.</p>
+<p>Within the scope of the project, the assigned role is that of a Data Scientist at a new aerospace company, SpaceY, that aims to compete with SpaceX, founded by entrepreneur Elon Musk.
+The responsibilities include collecting data on SpaceX, developing dashboards for internal use, and analyzing the potential reuse of the rocket’s first stage.
+Rather than depending on traditional aerospace engineering, the approach involves training a machine learning model on publicly available data to estimate the probability of a successful first-stage landing.</p>